N umber 534 Montgomery Street

 "I can get her to bring it to us," she finally said.
 "I'll tell her I'm a photographer and I want to sell

-a story based on her, the locket and Ambrose to Look magazine.
-It will give her a lot of publicity.
+a story based on her, the locket and Ambrose to Look Magazine.
+It will give her a

 But I need her help, girl to girl, because I'm trying to make it in a man's world and this is my big